TV Show - Alternative Medicine - Video Services

 Please study for yourself the facts and benefits of L-Arginine use.
 Other supplements can also be good for the cardiovascular system such as Vitamin C, CoQ10, EDTA, nattokinase, policosanol, arjuna, D-ribose, beta carotene, Vitamin E, polyphenols, tumeric, DEHA, magnesium, garlic, essential fatty acids omega 3 & 6, ginkgo biloba, lutein, selenium, L-taurine, L-lysine, L-proline, L-carnitine, L-citrulline, OPC's like pine bark and grape seed extracts, B complex vitamins B1 - B3 - B12 and folic acid.

-Do not take L-Arginine if; you are under 23 years old, diagnosed with cancer, pregnant or lactating women, males with prostate disorders or high PSA values.
-There have been some reports of herpes flare-ups (i.e. cold sores) while on L-Arginine as well.
+Do not take L-Arginine if; you are under 23 years old, diagnosed with cancer (there is some disagreement on this one), pregnant or lactating women, males with prostate disorders or high PSA values.
+I can tell you in my personal experience with clients over the years with many of these issues, there really doesn't seem to be a problem with cancer or prostate disorders but I mention it here because I have seen some literature that suggests potential problems, so do your research.
+There have been some reports of herpes flare-ups (i.e. cold sores) while on L-Arginine as well, but again, I have not seen this with my clients.
 There are no well-known drug interactions with L-arginine other than nitrate drugs (i.e. nitroglycerin) or vasculogenic drugs (i.e. Viagra); these could vasodialate blood vessels too much or drop blood pressure too low, although there have been no reports of this adverse event.

 These statements have not been evaluated by the FDA.
 Please consult with your doctor about interactions with prescription medications or supplementation you may be taking.
 Work with your doctor if you wish to get yourself off prescription drugs.